eskil/a-star-wx-elixir/README.md

 Polygons don't need to be closed (last `[x, y]` equals the first), this will be handled internally.
 The rendered polygons will be closed, and datastructures will operate on open/closed as necessary.

+The polygon name is only used when detecting if the destination for pathfinding is within a hole.
+The name is just printed.
+Besides that they're not used and mostly discarded.

 ## Graph